fbpx

 Filing for bankruptcy puts a halt on all collection activity, including IRS collections.
 If the IRS sends a notice of intent to levy during your bankruptcy, the levy should be voided.
 Your bankruptcy attorney or tax professional can help you appeal.

-collect owed taxes
+Notice of Intent to Levy: collect owed taxes

 Statute of limitations has expired: